-Nebraska’s Sasse backed by GOP leaders despite Trump stance
+Nebraska Sen. Ben Sasse kicks off re-election campaign

-LINCOLN, Neb.
-(AP) — U.S. Sen. Ben Sasse of Nebraska will surround himself with many of the state’s top Republicans on Monday for a likely announcement that he’ll seek a second term, despite angering some party activists with his repeated criticism of President Donald Trump.
+OMAHA, Neb.
+(AP) — U.S. Sen. Ben Sasse of Nebraska kicked off his re-election campaign Monday surrounded by top Republicans who vouched for the first-term lawmaker, despite a primary challenge from an activist who is attacking Sasse’s frequent criticism of President Donald Trump.

-Sasse was set to appear in Omaha for a “special announcement” alongside fellow Republican office-holders, including Gov. Pete Ricketts, former GOP governors and members of Nebraska’s all-Republican congressional delegation.
+Sasse promised in his 2020 campaign announcement to work to minimize the role of Washington in Nebraska residents’ lives and support Trump’s “really great judicial nominees.”
+He made no other mention of the president.

+“The most important things that happen in life aren’t about government, but when we’re talking about government, there’s no one more conservative than I am,” Sasse said to a crowd of about 300 in a sweltering airport hangar.

+Sasse scored endorsements Monday from Gov. Pete Ricketts, former Govs.
+Dave Heineman and Kay Orr, U.S. Reps.
+Jeff Fortenberry and Don Bacon, and Omaha Mayor Jean Stothert.
+Several of them praised Sasse as a hardworking, intelligent public servant known for his integrity.

+“We need his conservative voice in Washington,” Heineman said, pointing to Sasse’s support of conservative U.S. Supreme Court nominees Neil Gorsuch and Brett Kavanaugh.

-The event follows news last week that Sasse could face a primary challenge from Matt Innis, a Lincoln-based GOP activist and former chairman of the Lancaster County Republican Party.
+The event follows news last week that Sasse will face a primary challenge from Matt Innis, a Lincoln-based GOP activist and former chairman of the Lancaster County Republican Party.
 Innis, a Trump supporter, announced his candidacy last week and blasted Sasse for making statements critical of the president.

 Sasse, 47, gained national attention earlier in his term as a leading Trump opponent within his party, although he has been more subdued recently.
 During the 2016 presidential race, Sasse said then-candidate Trump lacked core principles and described him as a “megalomaniac strongman.”
 He skipped the party’s nominating convention and described the race between Trump and Democrat Hillary Clinton as a “dumpster fire.”
 He also floated the idea of leaving the Republican Party.
 Last year, he criticized Trump’s proposed steel tariffs as “dumb.”